lawrencemulders/cryptoapp/README.md

 # cryptoapp

-This readme is an introduction to a project I am currently building: a cryptocurrency application which allows real time monitoring and predicive capabilities.
+This readme is an introduction to a project currently being build: a notification application which generates a weekly email providing a summary of stock/crypto performances.
+To keep costs at zero, no database is implemented and a local csv file is used to iterate and monitor progress.

-Each file has it's individual purpose.
-For example, alerttracking enables a user to receive notifications when a price is above (below) a certain threshold.
-Note: this project is a work-in-progress.
-As you will observe, classes are not defined yet, however, the API calls have been build including simple feedback.
+Thus far APIs have been build for crypto.
+Soon APIs will follow for stocks and the iterative capability to update a local csv file.

-Objectives for in the future:
+Aspirations for the future:
-(1) Apply ML algorithms towards predicting macro behavior (e.g. crypto winters),
-(2) Deploying NLP towards idenifying market sentiment, and (3) Building a user-friendly interface which allows these functionalities to be accessed.
+(1) Apply NLP models to determine a sentiment scores per stock/crypto (2) Creating abn interface which allows the user to provide the path directory of the csv file (3) Creating a config file for the user

-More to follow soon :)
+More to follow :)